What Is Cash Back and How Does it Work?

 It’s a good idea to check with your card provider to learn all the redemption opportunities available to you.

-It’s important to note that some cash back cards come with restrictions that can vary depending on how you choose to redeem your cash back.
+It’s important to note that some cash back cards come with restrictions that can be different depending on how you choose to redeem your cash back.
 You might be able to make a charitable donation for an amount as small as a penny, for example, but you might have to use at least $20 of your cash back to get a gift card.
-In addition, there’s usually a limit or cap on how much cash back you can earn on your purchases.
-In most cases it’ll reset quarterly or yearly.
+In addition, there can be a limit or cap on how much cash back you can earn on your purchases.
+In most cases, it’ll reset quarterly or yearly.

 It’s also worth noting that, depending on your card issuer and the card itself, some cash back rewards might expire.
-There’s no industry standard or law that determines if and when your bonus expires, so it’s best to check with your card issuer to make sure you understand the terms and conditions.
-But keep in mind: you might lose your cash back if you close your account or go into default.
+There’s no industry standard or law that determines if and when your bonus expires, so it’s best to check with your card issuer to make sure you understand the fine print.
+But keep in mind: you might lose your cash back if you close your account or go into default.5

 The Takeaway

-Cash back credit cards offer a simple, straightforward way to get cash rewards for eligible everyday purchases.
+Cash back credit cards offer a simple, straightforward way to get cash rewards for everyday purchases.
+Unlike rewards points, cash back is like a tiny refund or rebate in which you receive a small percentage of cash back for every eligible purchase you make.

 Megan Doyle is a business technology writer and researcher whose work focuses on financial services and cross-cultural diversity and inclusion.